April 8, 2022

 Think of the earliest AI applications, such as gamification for learning—this places us in the lower-left quadrant.

-There are two questions that always surface when conducting a consultation on implementing AI in business processes:
+There are two questions that always surface when conducting a consultation on implementing AI in business processes: a) What tasks will be taken over by AI, and when? b) How effective is AI at performing these tasks?

 The answer to the first question requires a taxonomy (classification) of the tasks to be executed.
-Ultimately, two factors matter:
+Ultimately, two factors matter: The complexity of the task.
+The company's tolerance for task failure.

 Think of the earliest AI applications, such as gamification for learning—this places us in the lower-left quadrant.
 With generative AI like ChatGPT, we have seen rapid advancements that progressively move us upward toward the upper-left quadrant.